Request to attend the 7th hearing of the national compensation lawsuit in the Suraj case.

 Date and time: November 19, 2012 (Monday) 16:00~

-On March 22, 2010, a Ghanaian man, ABUBAKAR AWUDU SURAJ (hereinafter referred to as Suraj), died during government-sponsored deportation.
-The death occurred when immigration officials accompanying him on the deportation forcefully restrained him using foot cuffs, towels, and personal cable ties, which are not permitted by the regulations.
+On March 22, 2010, Abubagar Awudu Suraj, a Ghanaian national (hereinafter referred to as Mr. Suraj), died while being deported at government expense.
+The death occurred when immigration officials accompanying him forcibly restrained him using handcuffs, towels, and personal zip ties, which are not permitted by regulations.

-In order to find out the truth behind Suraj's death, we filed a lawsuit against the government and immigration officials on August 5, 2010, seeking damages.
-Suraj regretted having overstayed his visa and all he wanted was to live in Japan with his wife.
-Through this lawsuit, we will find out why such a man had to die.
+To uncover the truth behind Suraj's death, we filed a lawsuit on August 5, 2010, seeking damages from the government and immigration officials.
+Suraj regretted overstaying his visa and only wished to live in Japan with his wife.
+Through this lawsuit, we will uncover why Suraj had to die.

-Following the dismissal of criminal charges on July 3rd of this year, the records of the non-prosecution will be disclosed, and it is expected that the course of the state compensation claim will be significantly affected by the contents of the disclosure.
+Following the decision on July 3rd of this year to not prosecute, the records of the non-prosecution will be disclosed, and it is expected that the content of these disclosures will significantly alter the course of the national compensation case.

-Having more people attend the trial will be a great help in uncovering the truth of this incident.
+The more people who attend the hearing, the greater the power it will be to uncover the truth of this case.